 The Australian Research Council (ARC) is a Commonwealth entity within the Australian Government.
-The ARC advises the Government on research matters and manages the National Competitive Grants Program, a significant component of Australia's investment in research and development.
-Through the Excellence in Research for Australia (ERA) initiative the ARC is also tasked with identifying excellence in research, by comparing Australia's university research effort against international benchmarks, creating incentives to improve the quality of research and identifying emerging research areas and opportunities for further development.
+The ARC advises the Government on research matters and administers the National Competitive Grants Program, a significant component of Australia's investment in research and development.
+Through Excellence in Research for Australia (ERA) the ARC is also tasked with identifying excellence in research, by comparing Australia's university research effort against international benchmarks, creating incentives to improve the quality of research and identifying emerging research areas and opportunities for further development.

 The ARC's mission is to deliver policy and programs that advance Australian research and innovation globally and benefit the community.